 The data will be used for functions requiring accurate statewide data on provider supply and capacity.
 It will serve as a key resource in statewide healthcare workforce assessment, healthcare access planning, informing educational and training programs, emergency preparedness, and recruitment and retention initiatives including the National Health Service Corps and the New Hampshire State Loan Repayment Program.

 The survey link will be available on the same website you will access to renew your license.
-It will live on the last page of the board’s renewal site to complete before submitting payment.
 The survey link will also be available on the New Hampshire Department of Health and Human Services’ Health Professions Data Center page, as soon as the survey opens.
 Providers can also locate the survey by searching for “NH Alcohol and Drug Counselor Survey” in a web browser.

 Contact Danielle Weiss, Primary Care Workforce Program Manager, at firstname.lastname@example.org.
 Please do not contact the Board or NHADACA with technical questions regarding the survey.